Tips on How to Talk to Your Kids About Making Friends

 A Final Note

 Making friends can be challenging, especially if you are shy.
 It is important that you encourage your child to be confident and make friends with other kids their age.
-Follow these tips when talking to your child about making friends and they will feel more comfortable making friends with other kids their age.
-When your child makes friends, they are given the chance to practice their communication and collaboration skills.
+When talking to your child about making friends, follow these tips to help them feel more comfortable.
+Making friends gives them a chance to practice communication and collaboration skills.
 It also helps reduce the risk of developing anxiety and depression in the future.
 Making friends as a child is also a great way to make new friends as an adult.
 Follow these tips to help your shy child make friends more easily.